basecrypto/base/README.md

 ```

 5. Your local base peer should now be running.

-Open index.html in any browser
+6. Open index.html in any browser to see your base wallet, send and receive base, mine base, connect to other peers and peek transactions on the network.